yijunge-ucb/update_single_user_image/README.md

 ## Update_single_user_image

 The script takes an environment.yml as the input and prints an updated_environment.yml, with updated conda dependencies and pip dependencies.
+All the comments and other sections stay the same.

 The conda dependencies versions are pulled from anaconda.org/conda-forge and the pip versions are pulled from pypi.org, by parsing the html response.